Home About FAQs Feedback Take Action Downloads MythWatch Advanced Advocacy Store

 President, Animal Rights International

 [HM entry note: This letter was displayed on the Whole Foods web site for nearly three years, and then was removed in the fall of 2007.
-As of March 28, 2008, you can still find the name of the press release that once linked to the letter in Whole Foods' press archives, titled "Animal Rights Groups Express Support for Animal Compassion Foundation," dated January 24, 2005.
-Mention of the letter, referred to as a "statement of support", can also be found in another Whole Foods press release dated January 26, 2005.
+Mention of the letter, referred to as a "statement of support", can be found in a Whole Foods press release dated January 26, 2005.
 Also one can read an article about how the letter was prominently displayed at Whole Foods Markets' checkout counters.]

 Back to Media Database Index